japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

 For every equivalent expression set, `subexpressionElimination` does the following:

 .
-Takes the first expression and requests it to link:spark-sql-Expression.adoc#genCode[generate a Java source code] for the expression tree
+Takes the first expression and requests it to link:expressions/Expression.md#genCode[generate a Java source code] for the expression tree

 . <<addNewFunction, addNewFunction>> and adds it to <<subexprFunctions, subexprFunctions>>